 Nevada is a state of the US located in the Western part of the country.
 The term is derived from a Spanish word that literally means “snow-covered”.
 The state is ranked 7th among the 50 US states in terms of size; however, it is also one of the least densely populated states in the country.
 Travel to Nevada is famous and highly sought after by tourists because of the famed city of Las Vegas.
 However, there is more to Nevada than just Las Vegas.

 The landscape of Nevada is semi-arid and mostly filled with desserts.
 The majority of the state is located within the Great Basin.
 A part of the Lake Tahoe and Sierra Nevada mountain range belongs to Nevada.

-The popularity of Nevada as a tourist destination shoot up due to its legalized gambling.
+The popularity of Nevada as a tourist destination shot up due to its legalized gambling.
 In addition, lenient laws on marriage and divorce have also given Las Vegas a bad rap.
 Aside from gambling, it is also the only state in the US that has legalized prostitution.

 Even though tourism employs a majority of the residents in Nevada, its economy is also supported by mining.
 In fact, Nevada is fourth in the world in terms of gold production.